 Because email can be fairly low-maintenance and low-cost, we recommend offering either social media support or live chat to augment it.
 Choosing between the two will depend on your marketing strategy, how much you use social media in the first place, and, of course, the desires of your customer.
 If you have to choose one, we definitely recommend live chat.
 It’s a little more expensive, but it is a dedicated place to solve issues with trained agents and can often be even faster than social media.
 It’s easy enough to monitor social media and direct anyone with questions to your website’s live chat, or ask for their email so you can solve the issue there.

 Finally, if budget isn’t as much of an issue or your demographics demand it, phone service can be great to compliment other services.
 If you feel like you have to have it, but you’re worried about the cost, combine it only with email and go from there.
 Of course, if you have all the money in the world to offer every customer service solution there is, that’s the dream — but then why are you here?

-Choosing a customer service solution can be a complicated balance between what your customers want and what you can afford.
-Even options that seem cheap and easy, like social media, can quickly get complicated without software to help you manage and training to make sure you aren’t just winging it.
+Choosing a customer service solution for your online store can prove to be a tricky equilibrium exercise.
+You need to cross the fine line between your customers' wants and what you can afford.
+Even options that seem cheap and easy, like social media, can quickly get complicated without software to help you manage and training to make sure you aren't just winging it.
 However, there are different solutions (or combinations of solutions) that can work for every business, no matter their customer demographics, size, and budget.

 About the author: Jake Rheude is the Director of Marketing for Red Stag Fulfillment, an eCommerce fulfillment warehouse that was born out of eCommerce.
 He has years of experience in eCommerce and business development.
 In his free time, Jake enjoys reading about business and sharing his own experience with others.